louisenaumann/5DMarketsV2/README.md

-# 5DMarketsV2
-Simpler version, but read V1 first
+Simpler version, but read V1 first for more theory

 # 5DMarkets V2